Newmarket Road Surgery 7 Newmarket RoadNorwich, NR2 2HLTel: 01603 621006

 RGN, practice nurse diploma, orthopaedic diploma, asthma diploma, critical care diploma.

-Sue is our healthcare assistants and is available Monday to Thursday mornings and and Monday afternoon.
-She can provide a wide range of services including blood tests, health checks, ECGs, flu injections for over 65s, ear syringing and assisting the GPs with minor surgery procedures.
-Appointments can be made with the healthcare assistant without seeing the doctor first.
+Sue and Karen are our healthcare assistants and are available Monday to Friday mornings and Monday afternoon.
+They can provide a wide range of services including blood tests, health checks, ECGs, flu injections for over 65s, ear syringing and assisting the GPs with minor surgery procedures.
+Appointments can be made with the healthcare assistants without seeing the doctor first.

 The midwife holds weekly antenatal clinics at the surgery and is always available for advice.
 She can be contacted on 01603 218136 or via the surgery.